-Te Kōpuku High kura tuakana/senior school prioritises teaching and learning.
+Te Kopuku High whare tuakana/senior school prioritises teaching and learning.
 This is consistent with best practice recommended by NZQA (New Zealand Qualifications Authority responsible for NCEA), the findings of the 2019 Review of NCEA facilitated by the Ministry of Education and the Education Review Office (ERO) which monitors the effectiveness of schools nationwide.

 We, like a growing number of other New Zealand schools, are actively maximising the flexibilities NCEA offers.
 The teaching and learning is personalised for each mokopuna through their Ara Ako (Learning Plan) which means, the path to achieving an NCEA qualification is also personalised.
+They track their progress via their Mahere Ako, an online document we use for this purpose.
 The NCEA journey for some mokopuna might involve working towards one qualification (e.g. Level 2) over a course of two or three years while other mokopuna might need two NCEA qualifications (e.g. levels 2 and 3) to achieve their Ara Ako.
 This approach affords mokopuna a good amount of time to navigate the learnings required to achieve well within their chosen qualification.